|

 Us Department of the Interior.

-“ America's Eleven Most Dangered Places”
+“ America's Eleven Most Endangered Places”

-A program to preserve and reopen the old Church is underway.
 "Friends of Mission San Miguel," a California non-profit, tax-exempt (501.3c)

 corporation, has been established to raise funds for this specific purpose.